-U.S. Pain is dedicated to serving the 50 million Americans who live with chronic pain through its free programs and services.
+U.S. Pain is dedicated to serving the 50 million Americans who live with chronic pain through its programs and services.
 Here are some examples of how donating to support these programs and services can make a tangible difference for people with pain.

 You can also let us know how U.S. Pain has helped you by submitting your testimonial.